What are the Benefits of an Applicant Tracking System?

 14. Flagging Blocks in the Recruitment Process

 Bottlenecks in the hiring process are frustrating for job seekers and hiring teams alike.
 These blockers can hurt the business long-term if needed positions aren’t being filled.
-The data from an ATS system is a goldmine for investigating blocks in the recruitment process and providing clues as to how to solve them.
+The data from an ATS system is a goldmine for investigating these blocks and providing clues as to how to solve them, ultimately improving the recruitment process.

 15. Channels to Receive Feedback on Candidate Experience